Skip to Content

 “It’s really a jewel of an area in terms of conservation and preservation,” says Pat O’Neil, a biologist and former deputy director of Alabama Geological Survey.
 “There’s no other watershed in the country that rivals the diversity here. … It’s phenomenal.”

-There still is much to discover, says Ben Raines, who has worked to spread awareness of the state’s ecological importance, first as environmental reporter at Mobile’s daily newspaper — where he rediscovered a crayfish thought to be extinct — and now as a filmmaker, author and boat captain offering nature tours.
+There still is much to discover, says Ben Raines, who has worked to spread awareness of the state’s ecological importance, first as environmental reporter at Mobile’s daily newspaper — where he rediscovered a crayfish thought to be extinct — and now as the environmental fellow at the University of South Alabama, where he’s the writer and filmmaker in residence, and as a boat captain offering nature tours.
 He dubbed Alabama “America’s Amazon” in a book and documentary.

 “We don’t even know what’s here,” says Raines, cutting the motor as his boat glides into a thicket of sedges in the lower delta — the high-rises of Mobile visible in the distance, boat-tailed grackles eating cones from lotuses and alligators occasionally plying the waterway.
 “We’re losing things that haven’t been discovered and there are things still here that we think are gone.”